ericmkeen/bookdown_minimal/README.md

 ### Setup your own `bookdown` project on your own computer

 **9.** Go back to Github and create a new public repository, just as you have before.
+Call it "data_story_3".

 **10.** Clone it to to your local `repos` folder.
 (Make sure to navigate out of the `bookdown_minimal` folder in Terminal before using the `git clone` command!)